PlentyOfShade/arb-bot-indev/README.md

 - When starting ganache CLI, you'll want to fork using your chain's RPC URL and perhaps update the address of the account you want to unlock.
 - If testing out the _manipulatePrice.js_ script, you'll also want to update the **UNLOCKED_ACCOUNT** variable and adjust **AMOUNT** as needed.

+Warnings:

+- I get this after compiling:Warning:
+  SPDX license identifier not provided in source file.
+Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
+Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
+Please see https://spdx.org for more information.
+  --> @uniswap/v2-periphery/contracts/interfaces/IUniswapV2Router01.sol

+Warning: SPDX license identifier not provided in source file.
+Before publishing, consider adding a comment containing "SPDX-License-Identifier: <SPDX-License>" to each source file.
+Use "SPDX-License-Identifier: UNLICENSED" for non-open-source code.
+Please see https://spdx.org for more information.
+--> @uniswap/v2-periphery/contracts/interfaces/IUniswapV2Router02.sol

+Errors: